MostlyEmre/hnn/README.md

 HNN doesn't show the children comments.
 So the comments are only 1 level deep.

+## A bug

+Just wanted to write it down so that I never ever forget it.

+The following typo cost me 1.5 days:

+❎ localStorage.getItem("favorites" === null) ? ...
+✅ localStorage.getItem("favorites") === null ? ...

 ## Helper functions

 `xAgo(unixTimestamp)` // receives Unix Timestamp, returns `6 minutes ago` type of string.